Anupam-Bh/Create_NN_input/README.md

 # Create_NN_input

-This matlab based script reads downloaded bandstructure images and creates input for NN model.
+This matlab based script reads downloaded bandstructure images (using https://github.com/AnupamBiitd/Download_Materials_Project_bandstructre repo) and creates input for NN model.
 Two matrices are saved viz.
 X and Y. The X matrix has the pixel information from the images and acts as input in NN model whereas Y is a vector acting as the target of the NN.

 The bandstructure image is divided into 5X5 segments like below: